pelyams/atomics_for_peace_and_sync_primitives/README.md

 - Unlike spinlock implementation, instead of panicking it returns errors
 - Has more of std-like interface and features

+### Mutex v.2
+- Instead of parking threads in a user-space deque, it relies on futex-ish atomic_wait library
+- Totally duplicates Mutex v.1 interface
 Since atomic property should now have 3 states: UNLOCKED, LOCKED and QUEUING, we can't use reentrancy logic from spinlock implementation anymore.
 Hence, from now on we check when acquiring the lock if thread local (aka LocalKey) flag is set.

-### Mutex v.2
-- Instead of parking threads in a user-space deque, it relies on futex-ish library atomic_wait library
-- Totally duplicates SlowMutex interface

 ### RwLock
 - Writer-friendly read-write lock